Small logo of

 A three-part "Windsor Castle: A Royal Year" was produced for the BBC by RDF Media and first carried in America by PBS from Oregon Public Broadcasting in February and March 2006.
 In each of the three one-hour shows the producers tease the audience with shot clips of the Royals and their staffs at the beginning; then the makers open each hour's title sequence with an aerial view of the Castle featuring the glorious and England-centric St. George's Chapel.
 As the camera finishes a 180 degree tracking arc in the sky, the elegant rear facade of St. John the Baptist, Windsor Parish Church, comes full into view in the frame's left before the transition to an impressive "Windsor Castle" in gold tinted script on a black background takes over the screen.

 Burke's, the Oxford diocese of the Church of England, and others in the UK published a news release about restoration of The Last Supper by Francis Cleyn that hangs in St. John the Baptist, the Windsor Parish Church.
-Eddie Foote, who requested clarification of the painting's history from Windsor Castle, wrote the 2003 press release about expert refreshing of the painting and frame with help from Michael Harding, Churchwarden.
+Eddie Foote, who requested clarification of the painting's history from Windsor Castle, wrote the 2003 press release about expert refreshing of the painting and frame with help from Michael Harding, Windsor Parish Churchwarden.
 King George III gave the painting to the Parish Church after it hung in St. George's Chapel within the Windsor Castle's walls for nearly 100 years.
-Harding raised 19,000 GBP to underwrite the restoration.
+Harding raised £19,000 (GBP) to underwrite the restoration.

 Permission to use this photo